SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 ## Working on the UI of the Application

-Now, to create a new file, choose the "Cocoa Touch Class" template and choose **UIViewController** as its subclass, name it as "MediaManagerViewController".
+Now, create a new file, choose the "Swift file" template and name it as "MediaManagerViewController".
 We will use it to implement the Media Manager features.

-Next, open the **Main.storyboard** file and drag and drop a new "View Controller" object from the Object Library and set its "Class" value as **MediaManagerViewController**.
+Open the **Main.storyboard** file and drag and drop a new "View Controller" object from the Object Library and set its "Class" value as **MediaManagerViewController**.

-Moreover, drag and drop a new "Container View" object in the **MediaManagerViewController** and set its ViewController's "Class" value as **DUXFPVViewController**, which contains a `DUXFPVView` and will show the video playback.
+Drag and drop a new "Container View" object in the **MediaManagerViewController** and set its ViewController's "Class" value as **DUXFPVViewController**, which contains a `DUXFPVView` and will show the video playback.

-Furthermore, drag and drop a UIImageView object on top of the "Container View" and hide it as default, we will use it to show the downloaded photo.
-Moreover, drag and drop eleven UIButton objects, one UITextField, one UITableView and a UIActivityIndicatorView, place them in the following positions:
+Drag and drop a UIImageView object on top of the "Container View" and hide it by default.
+We will use it to show the downloaded photo.

+Drag and drop eleven UIButton objects, one UITextField, one UITableView and a UIActivityIndicatorView and place them in the following positions:

 ![mediaManagerVCUI](../images/tutorials-and-samples/iOS/MediaManagerDemo/mediaManagerVCUI.png)

 The layout of the UI elements is a bit complicated, for more details of the configuration, please check the **Main.storyboard** in this tutorial's Github Sample Project.

-Lastly, drag and place a UIButton on the bottom right corner of the **DefaultLayoutViewController** view and create a segue to show the **MediaManagerViewController** when the user press the button.
+Lastly, place a UIButton on the bottom right corner of the **DefaultLayoutViewController** view and create a segue to the **MediaManagerViewController** when the user presses the button.

 If everything goes well, you should see the whole storyboard layout like this:

 ![mediaManagerVCUI](../images/tutorials-and-samples/iOS/MediaManagerDemo/storyboardUI.png)

-Once you finish the above steps, open the "DefaultLayoutViewController.swift"(TODO: where was it created?) file and replace the content with the followings:
+Once you finish the above steps, open the "DefaultLayoutViewController.swift" file and replace the content with the following:

 ~~~swift
 import Foundation